gsingh-0-0-1/PRASSE/README.md

 https://drive.google.com/drive/folders/1BnETBvG0_tpMDdgcnqM13bYoUaiKwxf9?usp=sharing

 Data should go into the “images” folder - put this in the download directory option - and they will be sorted into “pulsar” and “not_pulsar” by the program.
-I will be adding an RFI folder soon.
+For the ```reg``` crop option, the program will check DM when it detects a pulsar, and sort that into an RFI folder.

 And remember, this is still in production, so there may be glitches and misclassifications!
 Contact me if you have a suggestion
 I didn’t include here or a bug I missed.